-For example, families of up to four people can buy a Group Pass for (HK$220 to Kowloon Station) or (HK$250 to Hong Kong Station).
+For example, families of up to four people can buy a Group Pass for (HK$250 to Kowloon Station) or (HK$280 to Hong Kong Station).

 Arriving passengers can pick up a taxi at the Taxi Station, which can be reached by the left-hand ramp outside the Arrivals Hall.

 Taxis in Hong Kong are colour-coded according to their operating areas.
 Separate rows are designated for different types of taxi:

-- Urban taxis (Red) serve all destinations throughout Hong Kong including the airport except Tung Chung Road and roads in south Lantau.
+Urban taxis (Red) serve all destinations throughout Hong Kong including the airport, except Tung Chung Road and roads in south Lantau.

-- New Territories (N.T.) taxis (Green) serve only the New Territories and specific roads in Lantau.
+New Territories (N.T.) taxis (Green) serve only the New Territories and specific roads in Lantau.

-- Lantau taxis (Blue) serve all destinations in Lantau and the airport.
+Lantau taxis (Blue) serve all destinations in Lantau and the airport.